atpoverload/clerk/README.md

 # `clerk`

-`clerk` is a data collection framework.
+`clerk` is a generalized data collection framework.
 Instead of providing a specific data target, `clerk` tries to unify common strategies using [dagger](https://dagger.dev/) while maintaining a precise, lightweight, and easily configurable back-end.

 ## Building a profiler